bitauth/bitauth-ide/README.md

 # bitauth-ide

-**[BitAuth IDE](https://bitauth.com/ide)** is an integrated development environment for bitcoin authentication.
+**[Bitauth IDE](https://bitauth.com/ide)** is an integrated development environment for bitcoin authentication.
 You can [find a full walk-through and video about it in this blog post](https://blog.bitjson.com/bitauth-ide-write-and-debug-custom-bitcoin-scripts-aad51f6e3f44).

 ![bitauth-ide-dark](https://user-images.githubusercontent.com/904007/53257400-021e9b80-3698-11e9-86ca-c87f3b8f0bf1.png)